Constitution of Luxembourg: Institutional landscape

-The Grand Duke
+Grand Duke

 The Constitution establishes that the sovereign power resides in the Nation.
-According to Article 32, the Grand Duke, Henri Albert Gabriel Félix Marie Guillaume (2000 - present), exercises this sovereign power, conforming to this Constitution and to the laws of the country.
+According to Article 32, the Grand Duke, Guillaume Jean Joseph Marie (2025 – present), exercises this sovereign power, conforming to this Constitution and to the laws of the country.
 He has only those powers that the Constitution and laws expressly confer upon him.
 Both within and outside the borders of Luxembourg, the Grand Duke is meant to express the identity of the country.
 He symbolises its independence, the unity of the territory and the permanence of the state.

 The Constitution places the Grand Duke in a unique position outside common law.
 Article 1 of the Constitution provides that the person of the Grand Duke is inviolable.
 In other words, he cannot be tried by any court and he cannot be asked to be held accountable for his actions at all, from a penal or political standpoint.
 The Grand Duke's inviolability and unaccountability ensure the stability of the monarchical institution and his impartiality with respect to the political world.

 Through Article 34, he is also tasked with making the regulations and decisions necessary for the execution of the laws.
 Through a process of "enactment", the Grand Duke can make the law enforceable.
 The law is published in the Official Journal of the Grand Duchy of Luxembourg.
 Subsequent to his legislative powers, the Grand Duke's regulatory power consists in making the regulations and administrative orders required for the enforcement of laws and treaties.
 In some cases he may delegate this power to the members of his government.

 Hence, while the Grand Duke directly participates in legislative power, he exercises executive power only through his government, who he appoints on the advice of the elected Prime Minister.

+The Grand Duke was originally vested with considerable reserve powers.
+However, from 1890 onward, most monarchs have limited themselves to a mostly representative role, a convention which was codified by constitutional amendment in 1919.